-One issue students run into is that they’re able to define and give examples for metalanguage terms, however they are unable to understand how it fits in in terms of the categories under each subsystem.
+One issue students run into is that they’re able to define and give examples for metalanguage terms, however, they are unable to understand how it fits in in terms of the categories under each subsystem.
 For example, a student is able to remember what a metaphor is, but unable to recall that it fits under semantic patterning.
 Similarly, a student may know what a pause is, but not know if it’s part of prosodic features or discourse features.
 It’s important to know what all the categories are, because the short answer questions usually ask for you to identify features under a particular category.
 Therefore, spending time on just revising the definitions alone isn’t sufficient in learning metalanguage.
 You also need to be able to ensure that you can recall which category each term fits under.

 Reading the News

 For the essay, you’re required to use contemporary media examples as evidence (alongside stimulus material and linguist quotes).
 It’s really important for you to begin this process early so that you’re able to start using examples in essays as early as possible.
 For more tips on how to do this, see our post on Building Essay Evidence Banks for English Language.

 Having an awareness of Australia’s historical, political, and social context, will provide you with a more comprehensive perspective of the contemporary examples.
 So, if you don’t already do this, try to develop a habit of reading the news (The Conversation or The Guardian are a good place to start).
 Television programs like Q and A, The Drum, and Media Watch, will help you understand the Australian context, and often these programs will also discuss the roles of language, which directly links with what you're looking for as essay examples.
 It’s especially important to start early, and to build these skills over time, so that you are able to develop a holistic foundation.